htcondor/htcondor/docs/users-manual/virtual-machine-applications.rst

 **vm\_networking\_type**\ :index:`vm_networking_type<single: vm_networking_type; submit commands>`
-is given, HTCondor may match the job with a machine that enables networking, and further, the choice of bridge or NAT networking is determined by the machine’s configuration.
+is given, HTCondor may match the job with a machine that enables networking, and further, the choice of bridge or NAT networking is determined by the machine's configuration.

 Modified disk images are transferred back to the machine from which the job was submitted as the **vm** universe job completes.
 Job completion